 - pregnancy trimesters

-- pictures of vaginal discharge during second trimester
+- pregnancy during the second trimester

-- precautions in second trimister pregnancy in diabetic
+- precautions during second trimister pregnancy